swiesmann/awesome-sysadmin/README.md

 * [Kippo](https://github.com/desaster/kippo) - A medium-interaction SSH honeypot, mostly used as a standalone SSH daemon with a configurable Filesystem sandbox.
 * [OSSEC](http://ossec.net) - OSSEC is a HIDS that performs log analysis, FIM, rootkit detection, and much more.
 * [OSQuery](https://osquery.io/) - Query your servers status and info using a SQL like interface.
+* [pass](https://www.passwordstore.org/) - A password store built on top of gpg and git.
 * [pfSense](https://www.pfsense.org/) - Firewall and Router FreeBSD distribution.
 * [Snort](https://www.snort.org/) - Snort is a free and open source network intrusion prevention system (NIPS) and network intrusion detection system (NIDS) created by Martin Roesch in 1998.
 * [SpamAssassin](https://spamassassin.apache.org/) - A powerful and popular email spam filter employing a variety of detection technique.